ThorstenDoherr/searchengine/doc/searchengine.md

 csv = slow comma-separated text format but highly interoperable with many systems
 feather = fast binary format but almost only used in the python world (default)

 Settings have to be changed directly in the script.
+Exceptions during the processing of the training data \(sample files\) are usualy caused by invalid values in the "equal" columns.

 ### seml\.do
 <code>do seml.do</code>